 Knowing the underlying causes of chronic absence (as well as the assets that can be leveraged to address them) is essential to developing solutions.
 Attendance Works has found it helpful to group chronic absence causes in four categories: barriers, negative school experiences, lack of engagement and misconceptions.
-(See Figure 11.)
+(See Figure 11 on page 19.)